-Hong Kong media mogul Jimmy Lai faces sentencing in national security trial
+Hong Kong media mogul Jimmy Lai sentenced to 20 years in prison

 - list 3 of 3Jimmy Lai supporters queue outside Hong Kong court ahead of verdict

-Lai has already spent more than five years behind bars as the trial has progressed.

-He was found guilty in December on two counts of foreign collusion under a sweeping national security law imposed by Beijing, as well as one count of seditious publication.
+The 78-year-old founder of the now defunct Apple Daily has already spent more than five years behind bars and was found guilty in December on two counts of foreign collusion and one count of seditious publication.

-The court is expected to first decide whether Lai’s collusion offences were “of a grave nature” and, if so, impose a prison term of between 10 years and life.
-The colonial-era offence of seditious publication comes with a maximum penalty of two years.

-United Kingdom Prime Minister Keir Starmer said he had raised Lai’s case during his meeting with Chinese leader Xi Jinping in Beijing last month, adding that the discussion was “respectful”.
+Given his age, the prison term could keep him behind bars for the rest of his life.

+Ahead of the sentencing, rights groups and Western governments called for Lai’s release, with some denouncing the case as “nothing but a charade”.

+His co-defendants received jail terms between 6 years and 3 months and 10 years.

+The convicted journalists are publisher Cheung Kim-hung, associate publisher Chan Pui-man, editor-in-chief Ryan Law, executive editor-in-chief Lam Man-chung, executive editor-in-chief responsible for English news Fung Wai-kong and editorial writer Yeung Ching-kee.

-The Committee to Protect Journalists said in a statement that Lai’s trial “has been nothing but a charade from the start and shows total contempt for Hong Kong laws that are supposed to protect press freedom”.
+Ahead of the sentencing, the Committee to Protect Journalists said in a statement that Lai’s trial “has been nothing but a charade from the start and shows total contempt for Hong Kong laws that are supposed to protect press freedom”.

 Reporters Without Borders said the sentencing “will resonate far beyond Jimmy Lai himself, sending a decisive signal about the future of press freedom in the territory”.